pongasoft/re-mock/docs/Documentation.md

 > #### Note
 > This code will generate 4 events: 2 "note on" events and 2 "note off" events

-Note that the API is not limited to adding notes as you can also add any kind of generic events like modifying a property.
+Note that the API is not limited to adding notes as it is possible to add any kind of generic events like modifying a property.
 For example:

 ```cpp
 tester.sequencerTrack()